 7. Family Court Advocate

-Family court advocates work with families in social services departments and stay with them if they need to go to court.
-This often occurs with children in the foster care system.
-The main goal of a family court advocate is to support the best interests of the children in any legal case.
-They work to build relationships with children facing challenges and stay with families and their children as they go to court.
+Family court advocates work with families in social services departments or crisis intervention programs and stay with them if they need to go to court.
+This often occurs with children in the foster care system, or those recovering from domestic violence or sexual assault incidents.
+The main goal of a family court advocate is to support the best interests of the children and family in any legal case.
+They work to build relationships with their client as they navigate through the legal system and stay with families and their children as they go to court.
 They may also recommend programs for their clients that can help them achieve their family goals.
 The average salary for a family court advocate is $35,189 per year.

 9. Rehabilitation Counselors

 Rehabilitation counselors work with clients who have developmental, emotional, or physical disabilities.
-Their goal is to help these clients live as independently as possible based on their physical or mental limitations.
-Rehabilitation counselors may use their human services training to connect their clients to the community support they need for an independent lifestyle.
-They may work in rehab centers, nursing homes, or community-based youth organizations, which are all places where these high-risk individuals live or spend time.
+Their goal is to help these clients live as independently as possible based on their physical or mental needs.
+Rehabilitation counselors may use their human services training to connect their clients to the community supports they need to live a more fulfilling and independent lifestyle.
+These professionals may work in rehab centers, nursing homes, community-based youth organizations, and many other settings where high-risk individuals live or spend time.
 This rewarding career field has a 10% expected job growth by 2028.
 The average income is $35,630 per year.

 Case management, sometimes known as care management, is a growing field within human services.
 Case Managers perform a combination of duties centered around clinical support, assessment, coordination, and administrative functions.
 Their primary task is to find resources for clients to help them achieve their goals or outcomes and can be found in a variety of disciplines like social casework, public health, community nursing, and child and family services.
 Case Managers are excellent at networking since they often collaborate as part of a support team that includes other service providers across disciplines.
 These professionals earn an average of $37,050 a year.